timfoley/4dollarMarkdown/4dollarsCookBook.md

 A note on vegetables: For things like broccoli, cauliflower or winter squash, I suggest steaming or cooking them before adding them to the quiche to ensure they’ll be fully cooked.
 For tomatoes, zucchini, spinach or any other quick-cooking vegetable, just use them fresh.

 Spread the vegetables evenly over top of the onions.
-The ish or pan should look fairly full.
+The dish or pan should look fairly full.

 In a bowl, use a fork to lightly beat the eggs with the milk, cheese, salt, and pepper, just enough to break up the yolks and whites.
 This is a savory custard mixture.
 Pour the custard over the vegetables and onions and enjoy watching it fill in all the free spaces.